London pollution: how to keep the commute from killing your skin

 Pollution-proof your skincare to combat the nasty effects of city life

-Often you can’t see it, or feel it, but there are over 200 chemicals and pollution damaging your skin and we can reveal the cruellest of culprits on your commute today.
+Often you can’t see it, or feel it, but there are over 200 chemicals and pollution damaging your skin and we can reveal the cruellest of culprits in your area or on your commute today.

-The worst Tube lines for your skin have been revealed; research by SpaSeekers.com has looked at factors such as 'presence of bacteria, pollution levels, carriage temperature, humidity, the length of the line and the number of weekly riders' and then gave each Tube line a score out of 88 to determine which are the ones worth avoiding on your way to work.
+Last year, we exposed the worst Tube lines for your skin with research by SpaSeekers.com who looked at factors such as 'presence of bacteria, pollution levels, carriage temperature, humidity, the length of the line and the number of weekly riders' and then gave each Tube line a score out of 88 to determine which are the ones worth avoiding on your way to work.

 Drum roll, please… the three worst offenders are: